Top 5 4th Quarter Trades of Pe - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 71 stocks valued at a total of $254.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 138 stocks valued at a total of $384.00Mil.
 The top holdings were

-According to GuruFocus data, these were Peak Financial Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Peak Asset Management, LLC’s top five trades of the quarter.

-Peak Financial Management, Inc. reduced their investment in NAS:AAPL by 370,832 shares.
-The trade had a 4.77% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $156.95.
+During the quarter, Peak Asset Management, LLC bought 47,967 shares of ARCA:BIL for a total holding of 203,282.
+The trade had a 1.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $90.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Peak Financial Management, Inc. reduced their investment in ARCA:VOO by 2,732 shares.
-The trade had a 0.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+Peak Asset Management, LLC reduced their investment in NAS:VGSH by 58,704 shares.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.